jtmcn/datawagon-loader/readme.md

 2. Allow for compressed files
 3. Check for duplicate files
 4. Prevent files from being imported more than once
+5. Provide user feedback on the status of the import process

 ##### Setup